kiraoyd/Almost-Died-Today/JOURNAL.md

 Still to do: Post the nasa data to the database
 Add authorization
-Add a frontend to display data
+Add a frontend to display data (build out index.html)

 ## Tracking my workflow step by step (some modifications for what I discovered later that should be done earlier)